levandinho/twitter/README.md

 Send POST request to ``` http://localhost:8080/users/new/tweets/``` Sample Body looks like that:
 ```
 {
    "username":"michal",
-  "firstTweet":
-  {
+   "firstTweet":{
-    "message": "This is my first tweet"
+      "message":"This is my first twit!"
    }
 }
 ```